-This is another question that is very hard to answer across the board since everyone gets enjoyment and fulfillment in different ways.
+This is another question that is very hard to answer “across the board” since everyone finds enjoyment and fulfillment in different ways.

 One example from our family is going to Culver’s once a month.
-Thanks to coupons, we usually spend less than $15 for our entire family to have dinner and frozen custard for dessert… and our whole family really enjoys it.
+Thanks to coupons, we usually spend $10-$15 for our entire family to have dinner AND frozen custard for dessert… and our whole family really enjoys it.

-I enjoy not cooking, Dave loves Culver’s food, and the kids think it’s fabulous to eat at a “restaurant” (we literally never bring them anywhere but Culver’s and occasionally Arby’s!)
-So $15 is definitely worth it for our whole family to enjoy a night out.
+I enjoy not cooking, Dave loves Culver’s food, and the kids think it’s fabulous to eat at a “restaurant”, which makes this $10- $15 splurge worth it for our family right now.

 7. Will I be extremely upset if something happens to the item?